Delivery driver honored for heroism after saving woman, pet from dog attack

-LAS VEGAS (KLAS) — A delivery driver is being hailed as a hero after she fearlessly helped save a local resident and her pet dog.
+LAS VEGAS (KLAS) — A Las Vegas Amazon delivery driver is being hailed as a hero after she fearlessly helped save a local resident and her pet dog.

 Stephanie Lontz works for 702 Logistics and says she was on route dropping off packages when she says she didn’t think twice about stepping in to prevent a woman and her dog from an attack by another dog.